Madeline Smith: Career

 Her television credits include Doctor at Large (1971), The Two Ronnies (appearing in the serial Hampton Wick, 1971), Clochemerle (1972), His and Hers (1970) with Tim Brooke-Taylor, Casanova '73 (1973) with Leslie Phillips, Steptoe and Son (1974), The Howerd Confessions (1976), Why Didn't They Ask Evans?
 (1980), and The Steam Video Company (1984).
 She also featured in two episodes of All Creatures Great and Small, as two different characters (as Angela Farmer in "Pride of Possession" (1978) and as Anne Grantley in the 1983 Christmas special).
 She was a member of the regular cast of the BBC2 series The End of the Pier Show (1974) and In the Looking Glass (1978) alongside satirists John Wells and John Fortune and composer Carl Davis.
 Smith also starred in The Passionate Pilgrim (1984), which was the final screen appearance of Eric Morecambe.

-After the birth of her daughter in 1984, Smith gradually wound down her career to enable her time to raise her.
-In 2009, Smith interviewed in, and was the cover star of, the coffee-table book Hammer Glamour.
+After the birth of her daughter in 1984, Smith gradually wound down her career to give her time to raise her.
+In 2009, Smith was interviewed in, and was the cover star of, the coffee-table book Hammer Glamour.
 She returned to acting in 2011 with an appearance in an episode of Doctors.
 She then followed this with a role in a docu-drama marking the 100th anniversary of the sinking of the Titanic before starring in the miniseries Dancing on the Edge (2013) and appearing in an episode of Not Going Out in 2014.
 In 2015, she appeared as a contestant on the red team in the BBC antiques gameshow Bargain Hunt.
 In December 2018, she appeared in episode 4 of the Christmas series of Celebrity Mastermind with the history of Kew Gardens as her specialist subject.

-In 2019, Smith reunited with her Up Pompeii! co-star Tim Brooke-Taylor and actors including Frazer Hines and Camille Coduri in a recorded audio play of the same name to mark 50 years of the series.
+In 2026, Philip Bujak and Smith co-authored her memoirs, titled Madeline Smith, Bond Girl.

 Personal life

-Smith married actor David Buck in 1975; he died from cancer in 1989.
-The couple had a daughter, Emily, born in 1984.
+Smith's partner was the actor David Buck, whom she met in 1974.
+They were together until he died from cancer in 1989.
+The couple had a daughter, born in 1984.